mcernusca/electric-fireworks/README.md

 ### Extra Credit

 As mentioned above, we do not want you to spend more than a day or so on this project.
-If you finish the core implementation quickly, you might consider one or more of the following extra credit options.
+If you finish the core implementation quickly, we'd highly recommend one or more of the following extra credit options.

 1. Sandbox.
 It'd be pretty awesome to have a set of configurable physics parameters like gravity strength, air resistance, etc that would change the animation in real-time.
 2. Sound.
 Maybe you want to add some sound effects?
 3. Browser/Mobile support.
 Not a requirement, but if you have extra time, go for it!
+4. Guide the "shape" of the fireworks using SVG.
-4. Any other ideas you have!
+5. Any other ideas you have!

 ## Running the Project